"""

 Earth day/night dataset.

-These images can also be accessed by passing in the file name
+The dataset can also be accessed by specifying a file name in any grid processing

 Refer to :gmt-datasets:`earth-daynight.html` for more details about available